Original position: Nature of the concept

 The reason that the least well off member gets benefited is that it is argued that under the veil of ignorance people will act as if they were risk-averse.
 The original position is a unique and irrevocable choice about all the most important social goods, and they do not know the probability they will become any particular member of society.
 As insurance against the worst possible outcome, they will pick rules that maximize the benefits given to the minimum outcome (maximin).

+Rawls returns to the concept of an original position in his The Law of Peoples (1999), where he speaks of "using the idea of the original position a second time" to show how representatives of "peoples" (a concept similar to states in Rawls's reasoning") would determine how liberal and otherwise "decent" peoples would relate to each other.

-Recently, Thomas Nagel has elaborated on the concept of original position, arguing that social ethics should be built taking into account the tension between original and actual positions.
+Thomas Nagel has elaborated on the concept of original position, arguing that social ethics should be built taking into account the tension between original and actual positions.

-Recently, the original position has been modeled mathematically along Wright-Fisher's diffusion, classical in population genetics.
-The original position has also been used as an argument for negative eugenics, though Rawls' argument was limited to its use as a preventative measure.
+The original position has been modeled mathematically along Wright-Fisher's diffusion, classical in population genetics.
+The original position has also been used as an argument for negative eugenics, though Rawls's argument was limited to its use as a preventative measure.